Get into the Spirit

 • Projects Abroad: www.projects-abroad.net

-Projects Abroad provides long-term sustainable projects and placements in the fields of Public Health, Animal Care, Teaching and Diving and Conservation.
+Projects Abroad provide long-term sustainable projects and placements in the fields of Public Health, Animal Care, Teaching and Diving and Conservation.
 They ensure that your goals and skills match the required needs in the community.
-All logistics including visa, travel, transportation and food are included in your package.
+All logistics including visa, travel, transportation,

 The Ridge to Reef volunteer program caters to people passionate about conservation and offers opportunities from deep in the rainforest to the coral reefs.